zhufuyi/sponge_doc/en/microservice-development-mysql.md

-`⓶Microservice created based on sql` is grpc microservices that use MySQL as their data storage.
-Since the database type has been chosen, and sponge supports generating standardized CRUD code using GORM, you can easily generate complete microservice code with CRUD API interfaces at the push of a button.
-Within the microservice code, you can batch-add CRUD API interface code without writing a single line of Go code; all you need to do is connect to the MySQL database.
+`⓶Create grpc service based on sql` is grpc service that use MySQL as their data storage.
+Since the database type has been chosen, and sponge supports generating standardized CRUD code using GORM, you can easily generate complete grpc service code with CRUD API interfaces at the push of a button.
+Within the grpc service code, you can batch-add CRUD API interface code without writing a single line of Go code; all you need to do is connect to the MySQL database.

-If you're developing a microservice that only requires standardized CRUD API interfaces, this is one of the simplest ways to develop microservices.
-You won't need to write Go code, and it enables "low-code development" for microservice API interfaces.
+If you're developing a grpc service that only requires standardized CRUD API interfaces, this is one of the simplest ways to develop grpc service.
+You won't need to write Go code, and it enables "low-code development" for grpc service API interfaces.
 Adding custom API interfaces is also relatively straightforward; you just need to define the API interface in a proto file and then write specific logic in the generated API interface templates.

-Therefore, `⓶Microservice created based on sql` using MySQL as the database are suitable for microservice projects where MySQL is the preferred database option.
+Therefore, `⓶Create grpc service based on sql` using MySQL as the database are suitable for grpc service projects where MySQL is the preferred database option.

 <br>

 ### 🏷Pre-development Preparations

-Before developing a microservice project, make sure you have the following:
+Before developing a grpc service project, make sure you have the following:

 - sponge installed
 - MySQL service